hashicorp/katakoda/consul-secure-on-kubernetes/step5.md

 ### TLS Configuration

-First, in **Terminal 3**, forward port 8501 from the Consul server running in Kubernetes so that you can interract with the Consul CLI from the development host.
+First, in **Terminal 3**, forward port 8501 from the Consul server running in Kubernetes so that you can interact with the Consul CLI from the development host.

 Note that with TLS enabled, Consul uses port 8501 instead of 8500 by default.